Arkimss/Ingenieria_de_software_1/README.md

 # CRUD Nodejs and Mysql
-this is a basic application crud that uses nodejs in the backend, mysql as database.
+this is a basic application crud that uses nodejs in the backend, mysql as database, Es necesario tener node.js para utilizar este proyecto

 # Usefull Commands
+  npm install  Para instalar todas las dependencias
 - to init mysql: `mysql -u root -p`

 # links